At Loughcrew Cairn T the rising sun on the mornings around the equinox illuminates the passage and chamber

 The progress of the sunbeam on the backstone inside Cairn T at Loughcrew was video recorded at sunrise

 on the morning of March 23rd 2005.
-The 50 minute video has been compressed to 1 minute 46 seconds
+The 50 minute recording is compressed to 1 minute 46 seconds.